fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 15.2.0 =
+* [Added] Adds querystring filters for minimum and maximum down payments.
+Use `min_down` and `max_down` to filter vehicles by down payment amounts in URLs like https://example.com/inventory/?max_down=600.
+* [Fixed] Removes CSS max-width from vehicle attribute table.
+* [Changed] Limits the number of simultaneous taxonomy filters in an archive to five in URLs like https://example.com/inventory/make/acura/make/audi/make/honda/make/gmc/make/subaru/.

 = 15.1.4 =
 * [Fixed] Bug fix in Divi integration.
 Stops putting the post ID near the odometer value returned by invp_get_the_odometer().